 - A letter of support from the school you currently work in, on headed paper, confirming that they will support you through the Assessment Only Route

-Trainees starting an initial teacher training (ITT) course from September 2015 will be required to pass the professional skills tests before starting their course.
-Once you have submitted your application to us, you will need to arrange to take the tests before we can select you for interview.
+Trainees starting an initial teacher training (ITT) course are required to pass the professional skills tests before starting.
+Once you have submitted your application to us, you will need to arrange to take and have passed the tests before we can select you for interview.

 Applying for the professional skills test

 It is important that you are equipped with the right information before booking, and take with you the right documents when attending the skills test centres.
 Any candidates who do not follow the below process will be turned away, and may lose their first free attempt at taking the skills tests.

 You can book your skills test once you have submitted your application.